mitmedialab/sar_robot_command_msgs/README.md

 ## RobotCommand

-The RobotCommand message definition includes a standard ROS message header and the command to send.
-Some commands, such as DO, must be accompanied by a set of properties, such as a string containing text for the robot to say and actions/behaviors for the robot to do.
+The RobotCommand message definition includes a standard ROS message `header` and the `command` to send.
+Some commands, such as `DO`, must be accompanied by a set of `properties`, such as a string containing text for the robot to say and actions/behaviors for the robot to do.

-For some robots, DO commands must be also tagged with a unique ID, which should be put in the "id" field.
+For some robots, `DO` commands must be also tagged with a unique ID, which should be put in the `id` field.
 Note that RobotCommand messages do not check nor ensure that anything placed in the "id" field is in fact unique.

 If a command does not require properties or an ID, set these fields as empty strings.

+A command may also be tagged to interrupt any previously running behaviors on the robot using the `interrupt` field.
+It is up to the specific robot platform to monitor this field and interrupt or replace any command that was already running on the robot.

 A list of constants is included for the different commands that can be sent to a robot.
 These are: